-Oceanside Sanitation District Commissioners John Mannone and Ryan Hemsley retained their seats on the board in a contested race when ballots were counted Tuesday night.
+After a contentious race for two seats on the Oceanside Sanitation District No. 7 Board of Commissioners, John Mannone and Ryan Hemsley retained their seats when votes were counted Sept.
+15.

 “My goal in the future is to keep the workers healthy, just like we did during the pandemic, to keep everything in motion and to look out for the community as much as possible,” he said, “and to be as transparent as possible on the board.”